GBursali/ra-requester/README.md

 # RestAssured Requester

-A wrapper framework for RestAssured that simplifies the management, creation, and editing of DTOs.
+A wrapper framework for RestAssured that simplifies the management, creation, and editing of DTOs. and much much more
 ## Table of Contents

 - [Introduction](#introduction)